catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

-The sanest alternative to "real mode" is "protected mode", which gives you a nice and simple flat 32-bit address space, at the small, small price of having to start a DPMI (DOS Protected Mode Interface) driver first.
-DJGPP targets this mode and comes with a DPMI driver.
+The sanest alternative to "real mode" is "protected mode", which gives you a nice and simple flat 32-bit address space, at the small, small price of having to run on a 80386 or later model, and start something called a DPMI ([DOS Protected Mode Interface][]) driver first.
+DJGPP targets this mode and comes with a DPMI driver called [CWSDPMI][].

 But the sanest alternative isn't necessarily the most entertaining.
 There is also something called "unreal mode" that I've wanted